Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Georgia's heat is worse than dry-heat states at the same temperature because humidity prevents chickens from cooling themselves through panting.
 A 92°F day in Arizona feels very different to a chicken than a 92°F day in Atlanta with 80% humidity.

-- •Shade.
-Not optional.
+- •Shade: Not optional.
 Every inch of your run should have a shaded option.
 Trees, shade cloth, or tarps all work.
+Coop itself should not be in full afternoon sun.

-- •Multiple water stations.
-Place waterers in shade and refill with cool water twice daily.
-Add ice on days above 95°F.
+- •Multiple water stations: Place waterers in shade and refill with cool water twice daily.
+Add ice on days above 95°F. Many Georgia keepers use a heated waterer base reversed (chilled with ice packs) during peak summer.

-- •Misting system.
-A $10-20 misting attachment on a garden hose drops the temperature by 10-15°F in the surrounding area.
+- •Misting system: A $10-$20 misting attachment on a garden hose drops surrounding temperature by 10-15°F. Run intermittently during peak heat.

-- •Electrolytes.
-Add poultry electrolytes to water during heat waves.
+- •Electrolytes: Add poultry electrolytes to water during heat waves above 95°F. See our chicken probiotics and electrolytes guide.

-- •Frozen treats.
-Watermelon, frozen corn, and ice blocks with vegetables help cool birds from the inside.
+- •Frozen treats: Watermelon, frozen corn, ice blocks with vegetables.
+Helps cool birds from the inside.

-For the complete cooling playbook, read our summer chicken care guide.
+For the complete heat-management playbook, see our summer chicken care guide.

 Georgia keepers should know these sick chicken symptoms: